red/web-redlake/content/en/blog/diagrammar-1.2.2-annc.md

 ## Conclusion

 We hope you enjoy this release, and please keep the feedback and feature requests coming.
-Join us at https://gitter.im/redlake-comm/DiaGrammar and let us know what you're doing with DiaGrammar.
+Join us on [Gitter](https://gitter.im/redlake-comm/DiaGrammar) and let us know what you're doing with DiaGrammar.

 Happy diagramming!